heroiclabs/nakama-docs/docs/gameplay-matchmaker.md

 In the server we've taken the design further and decoupled how you're matched from the realtime multiplayer engine.
 This makes it easy to use the matchmaker system to find opponents even if the gameplay isn't realtime.
 It could be a casual social game where you want to find random new users to become friends with or an asynchronous PvP game where gameplay happens in a simulated battle.

+The matchmaker receives and tracks matchmaking requests, then groups users together based on the criteria they've expressed in their properties and filters.

 ## Properties and filters

-The matchmaking system holds a pool of users that are waiting to be matched in memory.
-These candidates are evaluated as soon as a new matchmaking request is received.
-Each candidate is then cross-matched with each other as well as the new matchmaking request to find a set of users that satisfy all the matchmaking conditions.

-The matchmaking system has the concept of **Properties** and **Filters**.
+The matchmaking system has the concept of **Properties** and **Filters**, which clients send to the server to decide how their teammates or opponents are selected.

-Properties are key-value pairs that describe the user's state in the game.
+**Properties** are key-value pairs that describe the user's state in the game.
 Rank information, connecting region information, or selected match types are good examples of data that should be stored in Properties.
-You can store extra Properties that are relevant to the clients without affecting the matchmaking system.
+When matchmaking completes these properties are visible to the matched users, so if needed you can store extra information without affecting the matchmaking process itself if it's useful to clients.

-Filters are matched against the values stored in the corresponding Properties that match the same name and data type.
+These properties define information about the user.
+Good examples of properties are "skill rating = 150" or "player level = 20".

+**Filters** are criteria definitions the server will check against the properties of other users in the matchmaking pool.
+These determine if the user would accept being matched with others.

+Filters define information about how the user wants their matched users to be selected.
+Good examples of filters are "skill rating 100 to 200" or "player level 15 to 25" indicating the user is looking for others that have properties in the given ranges.

 The matchmaker can filter users using 4 different filtering criteria:

-- User Count: The exact number of users to match against.
+- User Count: The exact number of total users required to form a match.
 This is a required parameter that determines when the matchmaking algorithm has found enough users to satisfy the matchmaking request.
 - Term Filter: String terms that must match.
 You can set this filter to match any of the supplied terms, or all the terms.
 - Numeric Range Filter: An integer filter with lowerbound and upperbound requirements.
 If the property value is not within the specified range, the user is filtered out.
 - Boolean check filters: A simple boolean check.

-A matchmaking request can be setup to have complex criteria by using a combination of these filters.
+A matchmaking request can have complex criteria by using a combination of these filters.
 Once the matchmaker is successful, the properties and filters of each matched user will be redistributed to every matched user.

+!!!
+Tip
+    The [Advanced matchmaking](#advanced-matchmaking) section has details on how each filter type works and how to compose filters to achieve complex matchmaking rules.

 ## Request opponents

-The server maintains a pool of users who've requested to be matched together with a specific number of opponents.
+The server maintains a pool of users who've requested to be matched together with a specific number of opponents and each user's properties and filters if specified.
 Each user can add themselves to the matchmaker pool and register an event handler to be notified when enough users meet their criteria to be matched.

 You can send a message to add the user to the matchmaker pool.